Hedzer/zemi-identity/README.md

-# zt-auth-client
+# zemi-identity
-A zero-trust authentication client
+A zero-trust authentication client for the Zemi platform.